openvinotoolkit/openvino/docs/install_guides/installing-openvino-macos.md

 source <INSTALL_DIR>/setupvars.sh
 ```

-If you have more than one OpenVINO™ version on your machine, you may easily switch its version by sourcing `setupvars.sh` of your choice.
+If more than one OpenVINO™ version is installed on your machine, you may easily switch its version by sourcing `setupvars.sh` of your choice.

 > **NOTE**: You may also run this script every time you start new terminal session.
 Open `~/.bashrc` in your favorite editor, and add `source <INSTALL_DIR>/setupvars.sh`.
 Next time you open a terminal, you will see `[setupvars.sh] OpenVINO™ environment initialized`.
 Changing `.bashrc` is not recommended when you have many OpenVINO™ versions on your machine and want to switch among them, as each may require different setup.